-AmeriCorps members will serve as park interpreters at state parks across Virginia from April to September in 2014.
+AmeriCorps members will serve as park interpreters at state parks across Virginia from April to August.
 Members will study interpretation techniques, learn about stewardship ethics and help park guests connect to natural and cultural resources.
 And members will follow AmeriCorps and Virginia State Park rules and regulations.

 Members will present information and programs to park guests and liaison with the community.
 They will communicate with park Friends groups and work with the parks volunteer coordinator to increase volunteerism in the park through improving and creating trails.

 They will also reach more citizens with a conservation message and further the mission to conserve Virginia's natural, scenic, historic and cultural resources.
 Members also will provide recreational and educational opportunities consistent with good stewardship of land, water and facilities, thus conserving them for future generations.